GlenKPeterson/Paguro/README.md

 <li><code><a href="https://github.com/GlenKPeterson/fp4java7/blob/master/src/main/java/org/organicdesign/fp/FunctionUtils.java">org/organicdesign/fp/FunctionUtils</a></code> - smartly combine/compose multiple predicates, convert collections to Strings, etc.</li>
 </ul>

+I had originally called foldRight foldLeft.
+I bet someone with a clue noticed and said nothing which was very kind, but not very helpful.
+If you see me doing something that looks clearly uneducated, please let me know.
+I aim to take constructive criticism well.

 #Dependencies
-- Java 8 (tested with 64-bit Linux build 1.8.0-b129)
+- Java 8 (tested with 64-bit Linux build 1.8.0_31)

 #Build Dependencies
-- Maven (tested version: 3.11.0-18-generic 64-bit Linux build)
+- Maven (tested version: 3.2.3 64-bit Linux build)

 #Test Dependencies
 - Maven will download jUnit for you
-- As of 2014-03-08, all major areas of functionality are covered by unit tests.
+- As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-03-27 version 0.8.1:
+Renamed Transformable.foldLeft() to foldRight and swapped the order of inputs on the combiner function.
-2015-03-27 version 0.8.1: Renamed LazyRef to Lazy.Ref so that I could add Lazy.Int for computing hashcodes.
+Renamed LazyRef to Lazy.Ref so that I could add Lazy.Int for computing hashcodes.
 Made FunctionX.apply_() methods rethrow RuntimeExceptions unchanged, but (still) wrap checked Exceptions in RuntimeExceptions.
 They were previously wrapped in IllegalStateExceptions, except for SideEffect which tried to cast the exception which never worked.
+Re-implemented Sequence abstraction using Lazy.Ref.
 SideEffect has been deprecated because it may not have been used anywhere.
 Added some tests, improved some documentation, and made a bunch of things private or deleted them in experiments.collections.ImVectorImpl.